aidn3/hypixel-guild-discord-bridge/README.md

 ## Run Via Docker

-Alternatively, Docker image is available (and usually up to date) to use at [GitHub Container Service](https://github.com/aidn3/hypixel-guild-discord-bridge/pkgs/container/hypixel-guild-discord-bridge).
+Alternatively, Docker image is available to use at [GitHub Container Service](https://github.com/aidn3/hypixel-guild-discord-bridge/pkgs/container/hypixel-guild-discord-bridge).
+Image is usually up to date.

 To start, first prepare the configuration as instructed in [this section](#configure).
 Then execute: